springm/darktable-reverse-geocode/readme.md

 Malpighi, Saragozza-Porto, Bologna, Emilia-Romagna, 40121-40141, Italy'''

 ## TODO
-  * Settings dialogue for the lua part
+  * Rate limiting to be implemented
   * Cleanup of the python script: Move development and test relevant parts into a dedicated module.